-- Increase their understanding of the relationship between community service and business education as well as practical ways to apply business education to philanthropic or business endeavors.
+- Increase their understanding of the relationship between community service and business education as well as practical ways to apply business skills to service endeavors

-- Engage in community service and critical reflection in order to gain a deeper understanding of issues related to transitional housing, poverty, diversity and civic engagement.
+- Engage in community service and critical reflection in order to gain a deeper understanding of issues related to poverty, diversity, and civic engagement

 Requirements & Registration